rchesnavage1992/ELK-Stack/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the ___Jump_Box__ machine can accept connections from the Internet.
+Only the Jump_Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _69.209.29.7
+69.209.29.7

-Machines within the network can only be accessed by __the jump_box___.
+Machines within the network can only be accessed by the jump_box.
-- _Jump_Box: ip - 104.209.35.161
+- Jump_Box: ip - 104.209.35.161

 A summary of the access policies in place can be found in the table below.